KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

    |image164|

-   Figure 7.30: ìPositionî drill down. member drill type.
-See Figure 7.31.
+   Figure 7.30: ‚ÄúPosition‚Äù drill down.

    |image165|

-   Figure 7.31: ìMemberî drill down.
+   Figure 7.31: ‚ÄúMember‚Äù drill down.

 3. **Replace**: This option lets the user replace the parent member with his child member during drill down operation.
 To drill up the      user should click on the arrow icon next to the dimension name on which to perform operation.
 See Figure 7.32.

-   Drill through

    |image166|

-   Figure 7.32: ìReplaceî drill down.
+   Figure 7.32: ‚ÄúReplace‚Äù drill down.

 Drill through
 ~~~~~~~~~~~~~

-   To perform drill through operation the user needs first to select a
-   cell, as in Figure 7.33, on which to perform operations.
-Then
-   clicking on the button for a drill through in the side bar, a
+To perform drill through operation the user needs first to select a cell, as in Figure 7.33, on which to perform operations.
+Then clicking on the button for a drill through in the side bar, a dialog will open with results (this pop up could take some time to    open).

    |image167|

    Figure 7.33: Drill thorugh option.

-   dialog will open with results (this pop up could take some time to
-   open).

-   In particular, referring to Figure 7.34, drill though dialog consists
+In particular, referring to Figure 7.34, drill though dialog consists of:
-   of:

 -  (a) a hierarchy menu,

 -  (b) a table of values,

 -  (c) a maximum rows drop down list,

-   Refreshing model

 -  (d) a pagination,